archf/ghi/README.md

                   Defaults to use .git/config file.
                   setting in your project directory.
   --assets-dir    Directory where to download archives.
 Defaults to '~/.ghi'.
-                  This allows for easy removal of installed software.
+                  This allows for later easy removal of installed software.
-  -p|--prefix     Directory where to unpack a tar archive typically containing
+  -p|--prefix     Directory where to unpack a tar archive.
+Defaults to
-                  a binary executable.
-Defaults to '/usr/local/bin' when this script is ran in priviledged mode, '~/bin' otherwise.
+                  '/usr/local' when this script is ran in priviledged mode, '~/' otherwise.
+If the tar contains a standalone binary executable one would tipically set this to '/usr/local/bin' or '~/bin'.
   -v|--verbose

 CMD